InvoicePlane/InvoicePlane/README.md

 ---

-#### MariaDB

-We will be adopting **MariaDB** as database server.
-MySQL went to version 8 and that was for us the reason to **switch to MariaDB**.

-Any issue you run into, if you still have MySQL version 8, we could recommend to _switch_ to **MariaDB** instead.

-Of course, you're welcome to post your issue with MySQL version 8 on the forums: https://community.invoiceplane.com

----

 #### Remove `index.php` from the URL

 If you want to remove `index.php` from the URL, follow these instructions.
 However, this is an _optional_ step and not a requirement.
 If it's not working correctly, take a step back and use the application with out removing that part from the URL.